Japan City Guides: Toyohashi

 Yoshida Castle, Toyohashi

 The new Chubu International Airport - Centrair - (which opened in February 2005) is located on a man-made island about 40km south of Nagoya in Ise Bay.
-The new airport has taken over all international and domestic flights serving Nagoya and the surrounding region.
+The new airport has taken over all international flights serving Nagoya and the surrounding region with Komaki Airport operating a number of domestic routes.

 Access is by Meitetsu express train service on the Tokoname Line to Tokoname Station at the new Chubu Airport direct from Nagoya Station, with connections on to Toyohashi via Kanayama or Nagoya Station.
 The new service takes 28 minutes from Nagoya Station.